Hala-INTJ/Credit_Risk_Analysis/README.md

 To correctly identify high risk credit card applications, so additional information can be gathered as part of the approval process.
 ## Credit Risk Analysis Results

-The following table identies the reults from six different models.
-These metrics will be used to to evaluate each algorithm's efficacy:
+The following table identifies the results from six different models.
+These metrics will be used to evaluate each algorithm's efficacy:
 - Accuracy Score: the ratio of number of correct predictions to the total number of input samples.
 - Precision : the number correctly classified as positive out of all positives.
-- Sensitivity(Recall): the ratio between between the correctly identified as positive to the number of which are actually positive.
+- Sensitivity(Recall): the ratio between the correctly identified as positive to the number of which are actually positive.
 - F1 score: the Harmonic Mean between precision and recall, where the best score is 1.0 and the worst is 0.0.